znvmk/Study/README.md

 # Study
-This is my personal knowledge base.
+This is my personal knowledge datebase.